-Owning a home is both an ongoing responsibility and an ongoing expense.
-From yardwork to leaky sinks and kitchen remodeling to replacing the roof, there’s always something that needs fixing or upgrading.
+Owning a home is an ongoing responsibility and expense.
+From yardwork and leaky sinks to kitchen remodeling and replacing the roof, there’s always something that needs fixing or upgrading.
 And the price tag can vary as much as the tasks themselves — from a few bucks all the way up to tens of thousands of dollars.

 When the project requires borrowing money to pay for it, two of the most common choices for homeowners are a personal loan or a cash-out refinance.